stackbit-projects/website-test-thing-d0797/src/pages/index.md

 sections:
   - type: hero_section
     title: THE Minecraft Bot
-    subtitle: AmritOnTop is an Advancet Minecraft Bot made with
+    subtitle: "AmritOnTop is an Advancet Minecraft Bot made with\_mineflayer"
     actions:
       - label: Learn More
         url: /features